Newly Blue, Maine Expands Access To Abortion

 Under the law set to go into effect in September, physician assistants and nurses with advanced training will be able to perform a surgical form of the procedure known as an aspiration abortion.
 These clinicians already are allowed to use the same technique in other circumstances, such as when a woman has a miscarriage.

-Maine's other new law, will require all insurance plans — including Medicaid — to cover abortions, and is supposed to be implemented early next year.
-Kate Brogan of Maine Family Planning says this Maine legislation is a work-around for dealing with a U.S. law known as the Hyde Amendment, which prohibits federal funding for abortions except in extreme circumstances.
+Maine's other new law will require all insurance plans — including Medicaid — to cover abortions and is supposed to be implemented early next year.
+Kate Brogan of Maine Family Planning says this legislation is a workaround for dealing with the U.S. law known as the Hyde Amendment, which prohibits federal funding for abortions except in extreme circumstances.

 "That is a policy decision that we think coerces women into continuing pregnancies that they don't want to continue," Brogan says.
 "Because if you continue your pregnancy, Medicaid will cover it.
 But if you want to end your pregnancy, you have to come up with the money [to pay for an abortion]."